vtex-apps/seller-selector/docs/README.md

 }
 ```

-2. Add the `link-seller` block inside your product page, this will enable a link to the Seller Selector main page, for example:
+2. Add the `link-seller` block, exported by the `vtex.sellerselector` app, inside your product page (`store.product` template).
+When rendered, the block will create a link to the Seller Selector main page.
+For example:

 ```json
 "flex-layout.col#right-col": {